DAyeni-Dev/alx_html_css/README.md

 1. Basic Setup
-Created a new directory css_basic in the alx_html_css repository.
+Created a new directory, css_basic, in the alx_html_css repository.

-Copied index.html and tweets.html from the previous html_basic project.
+Copied index.html and tweets.html from the previous HTML_basic project.

 Created two CSS files: